 The Power of Protein!April 20, 2015

-Have you ever wondered why protein is so important for weight management, weight loss surgery, and plastic surgery?
+Have you ever wondered why the power of protein is so important for weight management, weight loss surgery, and plastic surgery?

 First of all, protein increases satiety (the feeling of fullness and satisfaction), which helps decrease physical hunger and snacking between meals!

 Secondly, your body actually burns more calories when you eat protein because of the thermogenesis effect of food (the amount of energy your body burns to break down the nutrients into usable parts) is higher for protein compared to carbohydrates and fats.